GSA/digitalgov.gov/content/posts/2015-07-09-introducing-the-federal-election-commissions-first-api.md

 ---
-url: /2015/07/09/introducing-the-federal-election-commissions-first-api/
 date: 2015-07-09 10:59:02 -0400
 title: Introducing the Federal Election Commission’s First API
 summary: ' The Federal Election Commission (FEC) empowers citizens with the information they need to make informed decisions about their democracy.
 Since opening its doors in the &lsquo;70s, the FEC has evolved to better serve the public with that information.
-As the years'
+As the'
 authors:
   - lindsay-young
 categories: